-There are so many things that mom can do to help keep baby awake while breastfeeding…if you have some extra ideas…please share them at the bottom of the page.
+There are so many things that Mom can do, to help keep Baby awake

 Tips on how to wake a sleepy baby for breastfeeding